Genomics and Pharmacogenomics of Hypertension

 Pharmaco-metabolomic analysis for hypertensive medication

-As part of the AIMHY project www.aimhy.org.uk, we sought to identify metabolites associating with how well a person with high blood pressure responds to hypertensive medication.
+As part of the AIMHY project (www.aimhy.org.uk) we sught to identify metabolites associating with how well a person with high blood pressure responds to hypertensive medication.
 We had available clinical trial data for four anti-hypertensive drugs.
 In two separate trials, subjects’ blood pressure response (BPR) was measured for two different drugs.
 In addition, subjects’ blood was taken at baseline, i.e. when the subjects were hypertensive.
 In each blood sample, metabolite concentration was measured for about 1000 metabolites.
 For each blood pressure type (systolic/diastolic), for each drug, for each metabolite, we estimated the association between metabolite concentration and blood pressure response while accounting for other risk factors.

 We found one statistically significant association between 2-hydroxyglutarate and Diastolic BPR to Hydrochlorothiazide (Holm corrected p-value = 0.00045).
+The below plot shows this result, as the large dark blue bubble at about 10 o’clock.

 Visualising the Associations